kevinfaveri/vue-twemoji-picker/docs/docs/getting-started/index.md

 ## Using TwemojiPicker

 This component, as explained previously, is only the emoji picker so it doesn't render emojis on its own.
-You need to pass as prop to it the emoji dataset and use its events like @emojiUnicodeAdded to catch user interactions.
+You need to pass as a prop to it the emoji dataset and use its events like @emojiUnicodeAdded to catch user interactions.
+[Pre-compacted emoji datasets are available](/docs/emoji-datasets) for use with this library (change {LANG} for one of the supported [locales](/docs/localization)):

 ``` js
 import {